XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > CreditNotes update_or_create_credit_notes(xero_tenant_id, credit_notes, opts)

-Allows you to update OR create one or more credit notes
+Updates or creates one or more credit notes

 ### Example